 What is the GAPS Diet?
-How Does it Work?
-Today I’m going over the GAPS diet, explained in an easy to understand way.
+Today I’m explaining the GAPS diet, in an easy to understand way.

 The GAPS diet has been a huge life changer for myself and other members of my family.
 I’ve shared a little bit about this on my YouTube channel.

 Looking for a GAPS diet meal plan?
 Check out GAPS to Go, my 30 day meal plan for GAPS intro here.